Dram Shop Laws

 When negligence causes residents of Grand Prairie, Fort Worth, and Greater DFW to become injured, Rocky Walton is here to pursue justice.

-Reach out to his Arlington office online or at (817) 429-4299 to schedule a free initial consultation and discuss your case.
+Reach out to his Arlington office online or call or text (817) 429-4299 to schedule a free initial consultation and discuss your case.

 The Safe Harbor Defense